-TAKE ACTION NOW: Please click here to send a message to the attention of the Attorney General of Ontario, the Honourable Yasir Naqvi, and tell him to #EndHIVCrim today.
+TAKE ACTION NOW: Please click here to send a message to the Attorney General of Ontario, the Honourable Yasir Naqvi, and to other provincial, territorial and federal Attorneys General, and tell them to #EndHIVCrim today.

 The Ontario Working Group on Criminal Law and HIV Exposure (CLHE), founded in 2007 to oppose the expansive use of the criminal law to address HIV non-disclosure, is comprised of people living with HIV, representatives from many community-based AIDS organizations from across Ontario, lawyers, academics and activists.
 In 2010, CLHE launched its campaign calling on the province’s Attorney General to create prosecutorial guidelines to stop unjust prosecutions for HIV non-disclosure in Ontario.
 Such guidelines could be an important tool for ensuring that Crown prosecutors handling individual cases exercise their discretion in ways that limit the use of the criminal law in line with the best available science and reflective of human rights principles and good public health policy.